ManticoreGamesInc/platform-documentation/src/references/physics_objects.md

 By default, a **Physics Object** placed into the **Hierarchy** is [networked](../reference/networking.md).
 This means all clients will see the same physics simulation on the object.
 Although this is essential in most games, networked objects are the most performance-expensive type of object.
 They should only be used if necessary for the gameplay.

 !!! tip "Network Dormancy"
     For more control on when a networked object should be replicated, consider using the [dormancy](../tutorials/network_dormancy.md) feature.
-This gives creators more control on when a networked object should be updated, which will make games more performant and utilize more networked behavior.
+This gives creators more control over when a networked object should be updated, which will make games more performant and utilize more networked behavior.

 A Physics Object's networking can be disabled and the object can be placed in a [Client Context](../api/contexts.md).
 This will cause the clients to see varying results when the object collides and simulates physics.
 It will also disable the object from receiving damage from networked weapons.
 Client-side physics is useful for visual effects similar to Debris Physics.